FC Nyva Myronivka

 FC Nyva Myronivka was a Ukrainian football club from Myronivka, Kyiv Oblast.

-It entered the professional competitions for the 1992-93 Ukrainian Third League season as Nyva-Borysfen Myronivka.
-It was promoted as Borysfen to the 1993-94 Ukrainian Second League changing its name to FC Boryspil.

-The same year for 1993–94 season, another Nyva Myronivka appeared and continued to play in lower leagues until the 1996–97 season.
+It entered the professional competitions for the 1992–93 Ukrainian Third League season as Nyva-Borysfen Myronivka.
+It was promoted as Borysfen to the 1993-94 Ukrainian Second League, changing its name to FC Boryspil.
+In the 1993–94 season, another Nyva Myronivka appeared and continued to play in lower leagues until the 1996–97 season.